-And the artist is sensitive to balance, as seen in the way the hands and feet are strategically placed to ensure balance in the piece.
+And the artist is sensitive to balance, as seen in the way the past and past are strategically placed to ensure balance in the piece.
 Then there is the cat, which adds yet another narrative dimension to the work.

 A double entendre is thereby presented, one that is quietly hilarious yet strangely disturbing, obviously sensual and incredibly chaste.